h-milz/wireless-gk/doc/Alternatives.md

 A rather theoretical variant would be a purely analog one: **analog frequency multiplex**.
 For each of the 7 analog signals, you create an FM signal in the range between, say, 500 kHz and 4 MHz, add up the 7 resulting signals, feed the resulting frequency mix into your ISM video transmitter, and you are done, sender-side.
 On the receiver, demodulate using the same center frequencies, restoring the original audio signals.

-In an ideal world, this would be pretty straightforward, but in reality mixers, VCOs and PLLs are not linear over a larger bandwidth, and the cheap ISM video transceivers e.g. FPV gadgets aren't linear either because they are designed for a completely different use case where is does not matter much if a video stream is occasionally slightly distorted or something.
+In an ideal world, this would be pretty straightforward, but in reality mixers, VCOs and PLLs are not linear over a larger bandwidth, and the cheap ISM video transceivers e.g. for FPV aren't linear either because they are designed for a completely different use case where is does not matter much if a video stream is occasionally slightly distorted or something.
 And we haven't even talked about the signal/noise ratio for the modulation / demodulation.
+To add insult to injury, the RF latency of typical analog FPV systems in the 5.8 GHz band is in the range of 10..30 ms and higher for digital systems.

 The other issue is that the signal is not protected against jamming at all.
-And it would probably sound like a cheap FM radio.
-It's for a reason why professional audio transmitter solutions from Sennheiser et al. are so darn expensive, and everyone goes digital now.

 It appears that the WiFi based solution is the least bad one.